 Netflix continued its march across the globe in 2015, finally launching its service in Australia, New Zealand, Japan, and other locations.
-As of 2016, Netflix has been available worldwide except for a select few countries.
+As of 2022, Netflix is available worldwide except for a select few countries.

 10. Its popularity caused major ISPs to throttle Netflix streaming

 In 2014, after loads of complaints from customers, Comcast and Netflix reached a “mutually beneficial” agreement to help stop throttling issues.
 Reports state that Netflix paid Comcast to end the dispute.

 11. Netflix set the stage for an aggressive fight against region-hopping through VPNs and other proxies

 Even as Netflix was available worldwide, the company began to aggressively crack down on region hoppers.
 On February 29, 2016, reports began rolling in that the streaming service was blocking virtual private networks (VPNs) and other proxy services.